DLR-RM/stable-baselines3/docs/guide/sb3_contrib.rst

 `SB3-Contrib`_

-This allows Stable-Baselines3 (SB3) to maintain a stable and compact core, while still providing the latest features, like Truncated Quantile Critics (TQC) or Quantile Regression DQN (QR-DQN).
+This allows Stable-Baselines3 (SB3) to maintain a stable and compact core, while still providing the latest features, like Truncated Quantile Critics (TQC), Trust Region Policy Optimization (TRPO) or Quantile Regression DQN (QR-DQN).

 Why create this repository?